effaf/mcity/README.md

-# Webapp for a Soccer Club
+# Manchester City Soccer Club Web Application

-This website is for showcasing information related to Manchester City, an English soccer club.
+Welcome to the Manchester City Soccer Club web application!
+This website is designed to showcase information and updates related to Manchester City.

-Live demo - https://mcity-d8d2d.web.app/ (hosted on Firebase)

-## Project Specs -
+🚀 **Live Demo**: [Explore the live demo](https://mcity-d8d2d.web.app/) (Hosted on Firebase)

+## Key Features

-- Admin authentication to sign in
+- **Admin Authentication**: Securely sign in as an admin to access additional features.

-- Only Admin has the ability to add/ Edit players
-- Only Admin has the ability to add / Edit matches
+- **Admin Privileges**: Admins have the exclusive ability to add and edit player profiles as well as match details.

-- Animations/transitions for enhanced user experience
+- **Enhanced User Experience**: The website incorporates smooth animations and transitions to provide an enjoyable browsing experience for users.

-- Data stored on Firebase
+- **Data Management**: All data, including player profiles and match information, is stored on Firebase for efficient data management.

-- Website hosted on Firebase
+- **Web Hosting**: The website is hosted on Firebase, ensuring reliability and scalability.

-- HOC implementation
+- **Higher-Order Components (HOC)**: Implementation of Higher-Order Components to enhance code modularity and reusability.

 ## React Libraries
   - Material UI